Music may seem like a pretty complex idea at first.

 Now that we live in the information era, you can basically get started learning music production any day.

-YouTube is a great resource, there’s a lot free content on it that you can utilize to learn how to produce, you can tackle the 5 elements (Composing, arranging, production, mixing and mastering) one by one until you master them all.
+Music Production YouTube Channels are a great resource, there’s a lot free content on it that you can utilize to learn how to produce, you can tackle the 5 elements (Composing, arranging, production, mixing and mastering) one by one until you master them all.

 To break them down, here is what these elements involve: